pgerke/nabokos/README.md

 Boxes can only be pushed, not pulled, so take care not push them into a corner!
 Also, boxes are heavy, so you can only push one box at a time, no stacking!

 Luckily, you can undo moves, if you think you made a mistake.
 But beware, undoing a move will also be counted as a move.
-Of coure, you can always start from the beginning, if you think you really screwed up.
+Of course, you can always start from the beginning, if you think you really screwed up.
 If you do that, the level timer and move counter will be reset.

 If you beat a puzzle, the level time and the number of moves it took you will be recorded in the highscore.
-In accordance with our [privacy policy](https://github.com/pgerke/nabokos/blob/master/README.md#privacy-policy) the highscore is stored in the local storage of your browser and not accessible to anyone.
+In accordance with our [privacy policy](https://github.com/pgerke/nabokos/blob/master/README.md#privacy-policy) the highscore is stored in the local storage of your browser and not accessible to anyone but yourself.
 However, you can make screenshots, if you need to brag.

 ## Controls ##